AdeloreSimiloluwa/Artificial-Neural-Network/README.md

 The data was collected within the last 5 months, the feautures include the customer's name, creditscore, geography, gendey,age,tenure,balnce, number of products(accounts),credit card status(whether they have one or not), estimated salary, activity status(active member or not) and if the customer remained with them.

 #### Goal:
-Your goal is to create a geodemographic segmentation  to identify which of the customers have the highest risk of leaving.
+Your goal is to create a segmentation  to identify which of the customers have the highest risk of leaving.